 The above yearly ridership figures show a continued growth from 2011 to 2014 with an overall 21.67% increase over the four years in Fitchburg and Leominster.
-Annual ridership figures for Gardner show a much more gentle increase over the same four year period.
-After a decline from 2012 to 2013, 2014 ridership is now back to 2011 levels.
+Annual ridership figures show a much more gentle increase over the same four year period.
+After a decline in 2012 and 2013, 2014 ridership is now back to 2011 levels.